DanSleeman/PMC_Automation_Tools/README.md

 * formatter - logging formatter
 * root_dir - root directory to store the log file

+### read_updated

+Read in a json file of already updated records.

+Useful to skip over anything processed by previous runs.

+Parameters:
+* in_file - file containing the data to read.

+Returns:
+* json object or empty list

+### save_updated

+Save a json file containing a list of already processed records.

+Useful when dealing with errors and re-running data sources from an un-changed SQL query.

+Parameters:
+* in_file - file to use to save
+* obj - json object to write to file.
+Typically a list containing dictionaries.

 ## PlexDriver Functions

 Sub classes `UXDriver` and `ClassicDriver`